nortikin/sverchok/docs/tree_evaluation_system.rst

     Also you can add shortcut for the operator by pressing :kbd:`RMB` on the button of the operator (active tree panel).
     Another way to update is enabling `Live update` mode.
 In this case only changed put of the tree will be updated.

+Scene changes
+    This trigger reacts on arbitrary changes in scene.
+Those can be: moving objects, changing edit / object mode, mesh editing, assign materials etc.

 Modes (:ref:`active_tree_panel`)
 --------------------------------

 Live update
-    If enabled it means that the tree will be evaluated upon changes in topology or changes in properties of a node made by user.
+    If enabled it means that the tree will be evaluated upon changes in its topology, changes in node properties or scene changes made by user.
     This property does not effect evaluation upon frame changes or by `re-update all nodes` operator.
     Enabling the property will call the tree topology changes trigger.

 Animate
     If enabled the tree will be reevaluated upon frame change.
 The update can effect not all nodes but only those which have property `to_animate` enabled.

+Scene update
+    If enabled togather with Live Update the tree will be reevaluated upon changes in the scene.
+It will effect only nodes with `interactive` property enabled.

 Animation